 To modify custody or visitation, most states require the requesting parent to demonstrate that there's been a substantial change in circumstances.
 Additionally, the parent must also show that the current order no longer serves the child's best interests.
 If the court agrees to review the case, the judge will review the changed circumstances in light of the same best interest standards that are listed above.

 No. Courts frequently award at least partial custody to both parents, called "joint custody."
 Joint custody takes one of three forms:

-If the parent who moves out doesn't file quickly, the other parent may go to court first and allege that you took the children without consent or knowledge.
+If the parent who moves out doesn't file quickly, the other parent might go to court first and allege that the children were wrongfully taken.
 Family law judges frown on a parent who removes the children from home without seeking the court's recognition.
-A judge may order that the parent return the children to the family home, pending future proceedings to determine physical custody.
+A judge might order that the parent return the children to the family home, pending future proceedings to determine physical custody.

+Judges can't consider the race of the parents when deciding custody or visitation.
 The U.S. Supreme Court has ruled that it is unconstitutional for a court to consider race when a noncustodial parent petitions for a change of custody.
 In Palmore v.
 Sidoti, 466 U.S. 429 (1984), a white couple divorced, and the court awarded custody of the couple's son to the mother.
 She remarried an African American man and moved to a predominantly African American neighborhood.
 The father filed a request to modify custody based on the changed circumstances from the marriage and the move.
 A Florida court granted the modification, but the U.S. Supreme Court reversed, ruling that societal stigma, especially related to race, cannot be the basis for a custody decision.